julianquandt/jspsych-distribution-builder/README.md

 # Saving Data

-As jsPsych is javascript, which by definition is executed client-side (i.e. on the computer of the participants), saving data requires some extra work.
+As jsPsych is javascript, which by definition is executed client-side (i.e. on the computer of the participants), saving data requires a data backend server.
 Here I included the implementation to use [JsPsych Datasaver tool](server.julianquandt.com/jspsych_datasaver).
 Feel free to contact me and I will provide you access to it so you can use it to save your data.